Yusufk97/My-Test-PR/README.md

-# this is a test repo for pracitals
+# this is a test repo for pracitals, I have updated the read me file.